zimolzak/psci-resource-proposal/aug22.md

 # (1) Introduction: Orientation to the fundamentals of diagnostic safety

-The introduction will provide a brief orientation to the issue of diagnostic safety measurement and its relevance to organizations.
-Users are introduced to the potential benefits of adopting strategies described in the toolkit.
-Users are also oriented to the general idea that VA Medical centers vary in their structure, organization, patient populations, and operational goals.
-As such there may be a need for some changes or additions to current practices at participating centers to prepare for the implementation of the Safer Dx e-triggers.
-Implementation of new measurement strategies and change management processes must account for organizational and other non-technical issues, or electronic tools will not lead to improvements.[^2]

 # (2) Team: Assembling a team with necessary expertise and other resources needed for implementing e-triggers